-Our SENCO is Mrs Varley and she can be contacted via the school office on 01695 574375 or by email at email@example.com
+Our SENCO is our Headteacher, Mr Clarke and he can be contacted via the school office on 01695 574375 or by email at email@example.com

 West End prides itself on being a caring and inclusive school.
 Children with Special Educational Needs or Disabilities (SEND) are supported according to whatever their individual needs have been assessed to require, via their Educational Health & Care Plan (EHCP), SEND Support Plan, or Individual Education Plan (IEP).
 This support can be through a variety of methods or interventions which can include things such as: